aroberge/reeborg-world-creation/tools/real-time-collaboration.md

 Mozilla has developed a tool,[ TogetherJS](https://togetherjs.com/), enabling real-time collaboration on a single site.
 Reeborg's World has integrated this tool; unfortunately, it does not work with Blockly.

 To enable TogetherJS, click on **Additional options** and find the **Collaboration** button.

 ![](/assets/collaboration.png)

 If you do, you will be greeted by a display with multiple screens.
 Below I show the second one which gives you the option of entering your name and, if desired, an avatar.
-Note the name and the color.
+Note the name and the color as you will see them again below.

 ![](/assets/collaboration3.png)